 ARC stock length billet rod with bearing inserts for the GX200 & GX160 or the BSP196cc(Clone)

-3.303" center-to-center.
+3.303" center-to-center for a 1.180 rod journal and .709" wrist pin.
 For use with the stock crankshaft and stock style (dished or flat top) piston in modified engines.
 Uses ARC's custom manufactured bearing inserts and ARP rod bolts manufactured specifically for ARC.
 ARC has the only forced oiling scoop dipper rods available for these engines providing superior lubrication at the bearing journal.